-Thiem crushes Djokovic at French Open
+French Open: Novak Djokovic crushed by Dominic Thiem, Rafa Nadal quickly advances | CNN

 “It’s a big challenge, but I’m up for it.”

-Both Nadal and Thiem have yet to relinquish a set.
+Nadal, Thiem and Wawrinka all have yet to relinquish a set.

+Nadal and Thiem have locked horns three times on the clay already since April, Nadal winning twice.

+“So far I have always played a way worse match the following day if I beat a top guy, so I hope I can improve that,” Thiem told reporters.

+“It’s a joke how tough it is to win a slam, because obviously now I beat Novak.
+On Friday (I play) Nadal.
+In the finals there is another top star.”

-Nadal spent only 51 minutes on court, progressing to the semifinals for a 10th time after fellow Spaniard Pablo Carreno Busta retired with an abdominal injury while trailing 6-2 2-0.
+Nadal spent only 51 minutes on court against fellow Spaniard Carreno Busta before an abdominal injury forced the world No. 21 to call it quits.

 Early end for Carreno Busta

-Appearing in his first grand slam quarterfinal, the 21st-ranked Carreno Busta -- having the best season of his career -- took a medical timeout and had to leave Philippe Chatrier court.
+Appearing in his first grand slam quarterfinal, Carreno Busta – having the best season of his career – took a medical timeout and had to leave Philippe Chatrier court.

-He returned with tape to his abdominal area and called it quits after yelling out in pain while hitting a smash.
+He returned with tape to his abdominal area and retired after yelling out in pain while hitting a smash.

 Perhaps Carreno Busta’s nearly four-and-a-half hour win over 2016 Wimbledon finalist Milos Raonic in the fourth round took a toll.